-The impact of foreign operations primarily represents the difference between the actual provision for income taxes for our legal entities that operate primarily in jurisdictions that have statutory tax rates lower than the U.S. federal statutory tax rate of 21%.
-The most significant tax benefits from foreign operations were from our earnings in Singapore, which had a statutory tax rate of 17% in 2023.
-The impact of foreign operations also includes the impact of GILTI and the U.S. foreign tax credit impact of non-U.S. earnings before the tax impact of net operating losses, and uncertain tax positions related to foreign items.
+The impact of foreign operations primarily represents the difference between the actual provision for income taxes for our legal entities that operate in jurisdictions that have statutory tax rates that differ from the U.S. federal statutory tax rate of 21%.
+The most significant tax benefits from foreign operations were from our earnings in Singapore, which had a statutory tax rate of 17% in 2024.
+The impact of foreign operations also includes the impacts of GILTI, U.S. foreign tax credits, and the Pillar Two global minimum top-up tax of non-U.S. earnings before the tax impact of net operating losses, and uncertain tax positions related to foreign items.